MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - storing data for archival and disaster recovery
 - distributing large data objects to end-users via direct download.

 Cloud storage is not a file system, each object has a URL.
 It’s ok to use file/folder informally to describe objects, but it is not a file system!
 Cloud Storage is comprised of buckets, you create/configure/use them to hold objects.
-Objects are immutable, so you create new versions of them if you modify them.
+Objects are immutable, so you create new versions of them if you need to modify them.
 Cloud Storage always encrypts your data on the server-side.

 Cloud Storage: buckets & objects